You might’ve heard the classic writing advice, “Show, don’t tell.” But have you ever thought about how this applies to your branding strategy?

 Of course, this all depends on the nature of your company.
 If you find that your biggest need is focus, then an open floor plan could be distracting.

-2. Harmony with Nature
+2. Harmony With Nature

-For a stunning piece of design, you can incorporate your architectural signage with a living wall.
+For a stunning piece of design, you can incorporate your architectural indoor signage with a living wall.
 Though the ‘green wall’ idea started as exterior design, it has now made its way into the interior world.

 For example, some commercial buildings have a wall or corner covered in thriving vegetation.
 They often place their company name in large lettering among the greenery, and this is all they need to do to create something spectacular.